meilisearch/engine-team/resources/experimental-feature.md

 Example CLI flags: `--experimental-disable-soft-delete`, `--experimental-multi-index-search`.

-⚠️ To ensure the users understand the feature is experimental, the flag needs to have the `experimental` prefix.
+⚠️ To ensure users understand a feature is experimental, flags must contain the `experimental` prefix.

 ## Rules and expectations